maynest/ProjectAlpha/PHP/Persistence/README.md

 multiplicative digital root: 0
 ***
-Write the function called `calculateRoot()` in Persistance.php that would calculate the multiplicative digital root `$input`.
+Write the function called `calculateRoot()` in Persistance.php that would calculate the multiplicative digital root of `$input`.